cchacin/cchacin.github.io/_posts/2020-04-12-immutables-autovalue-lombok.md

 - Generated the `Builder` pattern by default? 🔴
 - Generated helper methods for, i.e., `Optional` and `List`? 🔴 Let's see in the next section
 - The number of lines of code to write?
 14 ✅
-- Required IDE's plugins? 🔴
+- It requires IDE plugin 🔴
 - Are the objects immutable? 🔴 Let's see in the next section

 ### 🔩 Creating the model with `Immutables`